Which city is cheaper, Edinburgh or Istanbul?

 The winter brings many poeple to Istanbul as well as Edinburgh.
 Many visitors come to Istanbul in the winter for the museums, the shopping scene, and the cuisine.
 Additionally, most visitors come to Edinburgh for the museums, the shopping scene, the theater shows, and the cuisine during these months.

 Edinburgh can be very cold during winter.
 Istanbul is much warmer than Edinburgh in the winter.
-The temperature in Istanbul is usually 6°C (43°F) in January, and Edinburgh stays around 3°C (38°F).
+The daily temperature in Istanbul averages around 6°C (43°F) in January, and Edinburgh fluctuates around 3°C (38°F).

 In the winter, Istanbul often gets more sunshine than Edinburgh.
 Istanbul gets 75 hours of sunny skies this time of year, while Edinburgh receives 48 hours of full sun.